Electric revolution on Italian island time forgot

 Released to worldwide acclaim in 1994, with an Oscar for best original score among its many awards, "Il Postino" is a gently comic, poignant tale of a simple postman and his relationship with the famous Chilean poet, Pablo Neruda, exiled on the quiet island.
 The eponymous hero is tasked with delivering the poet's mail, and the pair strike up an unlikely friendship.

-Several scenes in the movie feature the movie's star, Massimo Troisi, pedaling or pushing his bicycle up and down steep, narrow, dusty lanes.
+Several scenes in the movie feature the star, Massimo Troisi, pedaling or pushing his bicycle up and down steep, narrow, dusty lanes.

 Getting around the island remains an interesting challenge today.
 This is not a place for cars.
 The first signs of this are visible the second you step off the ferry: Almost all the cars have their wing mirrors pushed in; many also have telltale scratches along their doors.